 - All driving trainees must have an L-Plate that is clearly seen at the back of the vehicle’s window.
 It can be printed out or bought at some selected gas station.

 Other than traveling to Norway or living there to experience all the beautiful sights that tourists get to see for free, you can also get paid for it.
 A lot of choices as to what kind of guiding job you may apply for are available like a mountain guide or Northern Lights guide.
 In general, a tour guide’s hourly wage is higher than any other job in terms of hospitality.
 You can find a lot of advertisements about guiding jobs on social media and online job platforms.
 The most important qualification is to be able to speak another language other than English or Norwegian.

 If you fell in love with Norway and wish to settle in the country, you would need a permanent residence permit.
 This permit gives you a permanent right of residence so you can live and work in Norway.
 This permit also allows your family to be entitled to your residency.
 You’ll need to register your residency application via an online portal then make an appointment with a police office or the embassy.
 You should have your residency for at least 3 years to be able to apply for permanent residence.

 Other Things to Do

-Aside from residency and work permits, it’s also important to know if you can convert your driving license to a Norwegian driving license.
+Aside from residency and work permits, it’s also important to know if you can convert your driving licence to a Norwegian driving licence.
 Below are things you need to know.